Sergendel/MLops-Mid-Project/README.md

 ## 🚀 Project Overview

-This project demonstrates an MLOps pipeline explicitly including ETL processing, batch predictions, and online predictions using Flask API, Airflow, PostgreSQL, and shared model files.
+This project implements a robust and comprehensive Machine Learning Operations (MLOps) pipeline for a customer churn prediction model.
+It involves data extraction, transformation, and loading (ETL), batch and real-time prediction capabilities, and continuous monitoring with automated alerts to ensure reliability and accuracy.

 ---